go-pkgz/repeater/README.md

 Three most common strategies provided by package and ready to use:
 1. **Fixed delay**, up to max number of attempts.
 It is the default strategy used by `repeater.NewDefault` constructor
 2. **BackOff** with jitter provides exponential backoff.
 It starts from `Duration` interval and goes in steps with `last * math.Pow(factor, attempt)`.
-Optional jitter randomizes intervals a little bit.
-The strategy created by `NewBackoff(repeats int, factor float64, jitter bool)`. _Factor = 1 effectively makes this strategy fixed with `Duration` delay._
+Optional jitter randomizes intervals a little bit. _Factor = 1 effectively makes this strategy fixed with `Duration` delay._
 3. **Once** strategy does not do any repeats and mainly used for tests/mocks`